rockettheme/docs/Docs/joomla/extensions/rokgallery/rokgallery_images.md

 ![][rokgallery_slice_editor_2]

 :   1. **Grip** This tool allows you to grab and move a zoomed-in image around in the editor.
 [38%, 6%, nw]
-    2. **Select** This tool gives you the option to select a specific are within the image to crop for the slice.
+    2. **Select** This tool gives you the option to select a specific area within the image to crop for the slice.
 [35%, 10%, sw]
     3. **Zoom Controls** These controls allow you to zoom in, zoom out, and view the image in the original size.
 [38%, 15%, nw]
     4. **Marquee** This control gives you the current position of the selection area, as well as the ability to set a specific location.
 [38%, 30%, nw]
     5. **Width and Height** This option allows you to set a specific width and height for the selection area.
 This option is disabled on administrative slices.
 Once applied, the selected area is cropped to become the new or edited slice.
 [38%, 41%, nw]
-    6. **Size** The size settings allows you to do a simple resize of the image.
+    6. **Size** The size settings allow you to do a simple resize of the image.
 You can adjust these settings even when there is a lock icon over the numbers, but changes will only be completed upon hitting the **Apply** button.
 This isn't an option on administrative slices.
 [38%, 53%, nw]
     7. **Revert and Apply** These buttons allow you to revert all settings to the original image, or apply any changes made.
 You still need to hit **Save** **(10)** before closing the slice to save all changes, though.
 [38%, 62%, nw]
-    8. **Title, Slug, Link, Caption, and Tags** These options allow you to change the title, slug, link (where clicking the image takes the visitor), caption, and the slice's tags independent of the defaults set in the Image Editor.
+    8. **Title, Slug, Link, Caption, and Tags** These options allow you to change the title, slug, link (where clicking the image takes the visitor), caption, and the slice's tags independently of defaults set in the Image Editor.
 [9%, 16%, sw]
     9. **Thumbnail** This option sets the thumbnail size for the slice as it would appear in any gallery displays that require a thumbnail.
 Additionally, these settings are used on the administrative end to display the slice in the Image Editor.
 [12%, 65%, se]
     10. **Save, Publish, Gallery, and Close** These options allow you to save the slice as it has been edited in the Slice Editor, as well as publish the slice, assign a gallery (tags), and close the Slice Editor.
 If you wish to exit the Slice Editor without saving anything you've done, just hit **Close**.
 [12%, 85%, nw]

 1. **Grip**: This tool allows you to grab and move a zoomed-in image around in the editor.

-2. **Select**: This tool gives you the option to select a specific are within the image to crop for the slice.
+2. **Select**: This tool gives you the option to select a specific area within the image to crop for the slice.

 3. **Zoom Controls**: These controls allow you to zoom in, zoom out, and view the image in the original size.